mint-lover-12/ChimeraV1-public/README.md

-# ChimeraV1-public
+# Chimera-public

-### Chimera V1 is a Java obfuscator designed to be resistant to AI-assisted deobfuscation.
+### Chimera is a Java obfuscator designed to be resistant to AI-assisted deobfuscation.

 ## The Problem